 Middle school scholars (6-8) are required to enroll in four (4) academic courses (language arts, mathematics, science, social science), one (1) physical education, and one (1) elective course each semester of the academic school year.
-In cases where enrollment occurs late in a semester and the scholar has not been working on an elective at his/her previous school, the ST and counselor may deem it necessary to leave the elective course off the scholar's schedule for that semester.
-Our academic program utilizes semester scheduling for all tracks.
-No extensions are provided and all end dates are final.

-High school (9-12) course placement is based upon review of scholar's assessments, transcripts, and ST recommendations.
+High school (9-12) course placement is based upon counselors' review of scholar's assessments and transcripts.
 All scholars must meet specific course prerequisites for all subject areas.
 High school scholars will be placed into courses according to the credits the scholar has earned at his/her previous school(s) and takes into account the courses needed in order to meet graduation requirements.
-When selecting courses each year, remember that course selection is a team process that involves the scholar, learning coach, and counselor to ensure proper placement.
-Our academic program utilizes semester scheduling for all tracks.
-End dates are final.
-No extensions are provided and all end dates are final.
+Selecting courses at Compass each year is a team process that involves the scholar, learning coach, and counselor to ensure proper placement.